-Over our 35-year history, Saxton Bampfylde has supported some of the most successful organisations in the UK and further afield, to identify and appoint senior leaders capable of building confidence and utilising their experience in times of change.
+Over our near 35-year history, Saxton Bampfylde has supported some of the most successful organisations in the UK and further afield, to identify and appoint senior leaders capable of building confidence and utilising their experience in times of change.

 During this time, one of the most fundamental changes to stem across all areas of life is the development of digital technology.
 The embedding of digital practice and experience is increasingly the difference between an organisation’s success and its failure.
 It is a landscape that is changing continually, and perhaps more rapidly than any of us could have anticipated.